system76/docs/content/new-web-infrastructure.md

 ## Attaching Files In Your Ticket

-The summery that you send to start a ticket does not support file attachments; however, you can reply to the initial automated message with any attachements that you feel will be helpful.
+The summary that you send to start a ticket does not support file attachments; however, you can reply to the initial automated message with any attachements that you feel will be helpful.

 If you're having difficulty attaching a file, you can also email the file to info@system76.com.
 Please be sure to tell us on the ticket if you have sent an email attachment.